dylanR33/unity-test-fixture-setup/README.md

 A convenient and easy to manage convention to name the files within your test directory is the following.

-Test Files: use the same name as the corresponding source file prefixed with 'Test'
+Test Files: use the same name as the corresponding source file postfixed with 'Test'

-Test Runner Files: use the same name as the corresponding test file postfixed with 'Runner'
+Test Runner Files: use the same name as the corresponding source file postfixed with 'TestRunner'